Nestrixx/linkedIn-promoted-blocker/README.md

 AdBlockIn is a chrome extension that blocks out promoted job postions on LinkedIn with either my logo.
 * Allows for faster sifting of legitimate job offers with less ads.
-* can switch between my personal logo and other images.
+* Can switch between my personal logo and other images.